-LOGPOCOR (a wholly-owned subsidiary of OPMC) was incorporated on January 19, 1993 to engage in energy project and carry on and conduct the business relative to the exploration, extraction, production, transporting, marketing, utilization, conservation, stockpiling of any forms of energy products and resources.
-OPMC acquired LOGPOCOR through transfer of 12.6 working interest in Blocks A, B, and C of SC14 in exchange for all of LOGPOCOR's capital stocks.
-Since July 1993, OPMC recognizes revenue from petroleum operation proportionate to the 12.6 working interest, however, LOCPOCOR continues to share in the related capitalizable expenses.
+LOGPOCOR (a wholly-owned subsidiary of OPMC) was incorporated on January 19, 1993 to engage in energy project and carry on and conduct the business relative to the exploration, extraction, production, transportation, marketing, utilization, conservation, stockpiling or storage of all forms of energy products and resources.
+OPMC acquired LOGPOCOR through the transfer of working interests in Blocks A, B, and C of Service Contract (SC)-14 in exchange for all of LOGPOCOR's capital stocks.
+Since July 1993, OPMC recognizes revenue from petroleum operation proportionate to the transferred working interests, however, LOCPOCOR continues to share in the related capitalizable expenses.
 On the other hand, the depletion of such costs is charged to OPMC and accordingly deducted from the unamortized cost.